Home » Apricot Pork Chops

 • When the chops are all browned, add the sauce to the skillet.
 Stir until all of the browned bits are released from the bottom of the pan.
 Turn the heat to low.
 Simmer, stirring frequently, until the sauce has thickened.

-• Add the cops back to the skillet one at a time, turning each one over to coat with sauce.
+• Add the chops back to the skillet one at a time, turning each one over to coat with sauce.
 Add any juices accumulated on the plate.
 Reheat the pork chops in the sauce for a few minutes.
 Allow the pork chops and sauce to rest off the heat for at least 5 minutes before serving.

 Newsletter Signup